topranks/homerlabs/README.md

 ### Scripts

 Helper scripts are included with some of the labs.
-These are designed to be run after deploying the virtual nodes, and add what the minimum config required to connect to them with homer.
+These are designed to be run after deploying the virtual nodes, and add the minimum config required to connect to them with homer.

 ### Folders